SamPosh/PyDevbox/README.md

-Space + sw - Search words in file (Equal to Ctrl+shift+f in vscode) zR - Expand all fold zM - Collapse all folds (we can also use mouse as ufo plugin is installed)
+Space + sw - Search words in file (Equal to Ctrl+shift+f in vscode) zR - Expand all fold zM - Collapse all folds (we can also use mouse as ufo plugin is installed) gp - goto preview in floating window gP - close the goto preview floating window

 :NeoTree will open the file tree (or) Ctrl+b
-:Format will format the python file with black format :only this will close other except current file
+:Format will format the python file with black format (Need to install black using command :MasonInstall black) :only this will close other except current file